High resistance to ToBRFV

 Be prepared for Brown Rugose - arrange a variety trial today.

-Why choose high resistant varieties?
+Why choose high resistance?

-Varieties with High Resistance (HR) significantly restrict the growth and/or development of ToBRFV under normal virus pressure.
-However, HR varieties might show symptoms under extreme conditions because high resistance is not the same as immunity.
 Immunity is when a plant is not subject to virus infection.
 There are no tomato varieties with immunity to ToBRFV.

 Strict hygiene measures and a clean start remain essential for a successful crop.
 Rijk Zwaan considers HR varieties in combination with good hygiene to be the best solution for preventing losses caused by ToBRFV.

-See available varieties with ToBRFV resistance here.
+See available varieties with high resistance against ToBRFV here.

 Contact your local sales representative